GrantWils23/Portfolio-Project-1---HTML-CSS-Essentials/README.md

 <h2>Known Bugs</h2>
 <ul>
     <li>The Iframes that appear in the castle pages refuse to connect from Google Maps Creating a gray window of an uninteractive window - element was fixed by embedding the iframe tag rather than using the google maps link.</li>
-    <li>Internet Explorer doesn't support some of of the CSS3 features creating a less user friendly experience on this browser.</li>
+    <li>Internet Explorer doesn't support some of of the CSS3 features creating a less user friendly experience on this browser.
+The page looses much of its shape and performance due to a large number of CSS features not being supported by an older browser.</li>
+    <li>On a mobile phone device, there is a slight juddering of the hero images on the scrolling from down the page.
+Could not find a solution to the problem but is a minute issue that requires further investigation.</li>
+    <li>There was a bug that appears momentarily during the loading phase of the files where it writes out a console error of could not obtain favicon... "https://grantwils23.github.io/favicon.ico". - After reading up on it, it appears to be a loading error. after refreshing the page the problem clears.</li>
 </ul>

 <br>